JstnMcBrd/discord-cleverbot/README.md

 ## About

-discord-cleverbot is a [Discord](https://discord.com/) bot that allows users to interact with the [Cleverbot chat bot](https://www.cleverbot.com/) on Discord.
+`discord-cleverbot` is a [Discord](https://discord.com/) bot that allows users to interact with the [Cleverbot chat bot](https://www.cleverbot.com/) on Discord.
 It is developed in [TypeScript](https://www.typescriptlang.org/) and relies on the [node.js](https://nodejs.org/) module of [cleverbot-free](https://www.npmjs.com/package/cleverbot-free).

-It was originally started in December 2017 and has undergone several ground-up rewrites to improve functionality, efficiency, modernity, and simplicity.
+The project was started in December 2017 and has undergone several ground-up rewrites to improve functionality, efficiency, modernity, and simplicity.

 ## Licensing